-If you are serious about quitting, you can choose to erase your profile together with all the information, saved articles, pictures and messages.
-Remember that after your account has been deleted, you won’t be able to log in and retrieve anything you left there.
+However, if you’re serious about quitting, you can choose to permanently delete your profile together with all the information, saved articles, pictures and messages.
+Remember that after your account has been deleted, you won’t be able to log back in and retrieve anything you left there.

 Before deleting your account, you may want to download a copy of your profile data.
 This includes your photos, videos, events, quotes, etc. Here’s how:

 Once you complete the deletion process, your account is immediately deactivated.
-However, Facebook won’t let you go that easily and you will have 30 days to change your mind.
+However, Facebook won’t let you go that easily and you will have 30 days grace period.
 If you wish to cancel your request, simply log in with your password and email.